meldaw84/-The-offecial-GROMACS-molecular-simulation-toolkit./docs/reference-manual/topologies/topology-file-formats.rst

    electrostatic 1-4 interactions, default 1

 -  :math:`N` is the power for the repulsion term in a 6-\ :math:`N`
-   potential (with nonbonded-type Lennard-Jones only), starting with
-   |Gromacs| version 4.5, :ref:`grompp <gmx mdrun>` also reads and applies
-   :math:`N`, for values not equal to 12 tabulated interaction functions are used (in older version you would have to use user tabulated interactions).
+   potential (with nonbonded-type Lennard-Jones only), :ref:`grompp <gmx mdrun>` also reads and applies :math:`N`, for values not equal to 12 tabulated interaction functions are used.

 **Note** that ``gen-pairs``, ``fudgeLJ``,
 ``fudgeQQ``, and :math:`N` are optional.